 2. Percentage Rent (Article IV, Section B): Tenant shall tender to Landlord Percentage Rent in an annual amount equal to six percent (6%) of Gross Sales to the extent Gross Sales exceed $25,000.00 (the “Breakpoint”) per calendar month.
+Landlord acknowledges that Tenant is a not-for-profit corporation and is heavily reliant on donations for its continued existence.
+Gross sales shall not include direct donations to the Tenant, nor grants, nor sponsorships.

 E. Real Estate Tax Charge: (Article V).
 Parties acknowledge this is a Gross Lease and all Tax charges are included as Minimum Rent.